Afnan-214/DSMethodology_WalmartAnalysis/README.md

 # DSMethodology_WalmartAnalysis
 A group project to anlysis walmart stores data for data methodology course and answer predefined tasks such as:
-> Which store has maximum sales?
+> Which store has maximum sales? <br>
-> Which store has maximum standard deviation?
+> Which store has maximum standard deviation?<br>
-> Which store/s has good quarterly growth rate?
+> Which store/s has good quarterly growth rate?<br>
-> Find out holidays which have higher sales than the mean sales in non-holiday season for all stores.
+> Find out holidays which have higher sales than the mean sales in non-holiday season for all stores.<br>
 > Provide a monthly and semester view of sales in units and give insights.

 ##### Exploratory analysis